Copyright © IJCMAS ICMAUA.

 Economy of motion

-Make a hairbreadth difference and heaven and earth will fall apart.
-Jeet Kune
+difference and heaven and earth will fall apart.
+Jeet

 Balance

-with yielding wherever necessary.
-Be soft, yet not yielding, be firm, yet not
+necessary.
+Be soft, yet not yielding, be firm, yet not hard.

 Adaptability

-Jeet Kune Do can be added to any style to make it more efficient, or vice
+Kune Do can be added to any style to make it more

-versa.
-What it probably does mean is that Jeet Kune Do can counter an adversary
+efficient, or vice versa.
+What it probably does mean is that Jeet Kune Do can counter an

-regardless of their style or system.
-JKD believes that the basic body movement
+adversary regardless of their style or system.
+JKD believes that the basic body

 Non Conditional